G3 Beijing–Taipei Expressway

-The Beijing–Taipei Expressway (北京–台北高速公路 (北京–台北高速公路, Běijīng–Táiběi Gāosù Gōnglù)), designated as G3 and commonly known as the Jingtai Expressway (京台高速公路 (京台高速公路, Jīngtái Gāosù Gōnglù)), is a partially completed Chinese expressway that, if fully constructed, would connect Mainland China with Taiwan.
+The Beijing–Taipei Expressway (北京–台北高速公路 (北京–台北高速公路, Běijīng–Táiběi Gāosù Gōnglù)), designated as G3 and commonly known as the Jingtai Expressway (京台高速公路 (京台高速公路, Jīngtái Gāosù Gōnglù)), is a partially completed Chinese expressway that, if fully constructed, would connect the People's Republic of China with Taiwan.
 Currently, the expressway is complete from Beijing to Fuzhou, Fujian, and is fully complete in Mainland China except for a small section in Fujian which is under construction.

-In Taiwan, the expressway is proposed to connect with a hypothetical G99 Taiwan Ring Expressway in New Taipei City, which would supposedly encircle the island of Taiwan, as proposed by the People's Republic of China.
+In Taiwan, the expressway was proposed to connect with a hypothetical G99 Taiwan Ring Expressway in Taipei, which would supposedly encircle the island of Taiwan, as proposed by the People's Republic of China.
+In its western half, the G99 Expressway's proposed route coincided with that of National Freeway 1 under the ROC highway system.
+The proposal for the G99 Expressway was shelved in 2017, and its cancellation was reaffirmed during the July 2022 expansion.

 The project has been the source of some controversy because of Taiwan's political status.
 The People's Republic of China claims Taiwan, but has never administered it, so therefore does not have any control of its highways.
 As Taiwan does not recognize the highway designation by the People's Republic of China and has its own highway system, the Taiwan portion of the expressway has not been constructed.
 Aside from politics, the other challenge is the engineering difficulties in constructing the link through the Taiwan Strait.
 A bridge seems less likely than an undersea tunnel, which would have to exceed 100 kilometres in length.
 This is further complicated given the climatic and weather conditions across the straits.

-In China, it connects the cities of Beijing, Tianjin, Jinan, Tai'an, Hefei, and Fuzhou.
+In China, it connects the cities of Beijing, Langfang, Cangzhou, Dezhou, Jinan, Tai'an, Xuzhou, Bengbu, Hefei, Tongling, Huangshan, Quzhou, and Fuzhou.